 Implications of Brexit for Contracts

 The full implications of Brexit were still unclear as we went to press.
-Here our Head of Corporate and Commercial, Jon Healey, and Head of Commercial Litigation, Philip Edmondson, consider the implications for commercial contracts.
+Here our Head of Commercial Litigation, Philip Edmondson, considers the implications for commercial contracts.

 With just a few short months before we are told that we will have left the EU, there are many potentially thorny legal issues to be considered when reviewing existing contracts or future-proofing new agreements in a UK only or cross-border business-to-business context.

 The starting point is to ensure you have a thorough understanding of the commercial implications of Brexit for your particular business.
 Every business should consider its own particular circumstances based on factors such as its location, regulatory environment, the location of its key customers and suppliers and the make-up of its workforce.
 This process should help us all to create a plan in relation to each issue which clearly identifies:

 - The extent to which a business may have to change as a result of Brexit.

 - The key risks and opportunities.